openwhyd/openwhyd/whydJS-json-api.md

     *   name: username of the user's connected last.fm account
     *   sk: session key provided by last.fm (used for last.fm api requests)

-*   lnk: (object) links to the following websites / social networks of the user (for whyd profile):
+*   lnk: (object) links to the following websites / social networks of the user (for openwhyd profile):

     *   fb: facebook profile
     *   igrm: instagram handle